 Dr. Cyr is a member of numerous professional organizations, including the American Dental Association, the Richmond Dental Society, the Virginia Dental Association, the Virginia Society of Oral & Maxillofacial Surgeons, co-founder & treasurer of the Midlothian Study Club, and has been president of the Southside Regional Dental Study Club and a sponsor of the Commonwealth Oral & Facial Surgery Implant Study Club.
 He is a part-time Assistant Professor at the VCU School of Dentistry and particularly enjoys the teaching opportunities that this provides.

 Dr. Cyr has lent his professional skills through the Virginia Dental Association’s Donated Dental Service program, The Crossover Clinic Dental Services, and Access Now.
 He annually participates in the Jamaica Mission Trip sponsored by VCU/MCV’s School of Dentistry and is a volunteer for the Mission of Mercy (MOM) program, bringing dental services to the underserved in the Appalachian county of Wise, VA.

 Dr. Cyr is a member of the Omicron Kappa Upsilon Honor Society and was selected to receive the AD Williams Research Grant while an Oral & Maxillofacial resident.
-He has been voted “Top Dentist” in the category of Oral & Maxillofacial Surgery in Virginia Living Magazine.
+He has been voted “Top Dentist” in the category of Oral & Maxillofacial Surgery in Virginia Living Magazine and Richmond Magazine.